-Create privilege implies Write and Read ones.
+Create privilege implies Write, Execute and Read ones.

-Write privilege implies Read one.
+Execute privilege implies Read one.

 When accessing the “Permissions” area, the Administration tool connects to the Virtual DataPort server to obtain the list of roles which currently exists in the server, and to the Scheduler server to obtain the permissions assigned to the roles.
 A table with the roles and the global permissions assigned to them is shown (Roles and global permissions screen).
-The appropriate check box can be used to give Admin, Create, Read or Write global permissions.
+The appropriate check box can be used to give Admin, Create, Execute, Read or Write global permissions.